bhollands/UWOC_ML_Equalizer-Dissertation-/MLP_with_PSO/Readme.txt

 MLP_with_PSO was oringally written for F20BC at Heriot-Watt and adapted for final year project

-This is a Feed forward Multi-Layer Perceptron neural network optimised using Particel Swarm Optimisation for solving mathematical functions with the option of changing the activation function.
+This is a Feed forward Multi-Layer Perceptron neural network optimised with a
+Particel Swarm Optimiser for solving mathematical functions with the option of changing the activation function.

-In current configuration all data can be seen in the 'Data' folder.
-All given data has been converted to .csv
+In current configuration data can be seen in the 'Data' folder.
+The current configuration is setup to run on PAM UWOC data.

-once run this results are recored in 'NN_output_data' folder in the form .xlsx (excel files)
+once run this results are recored in 'NN_output_data' folder in the form .xlsx (excel files) fitness is also printed to terminal

 ---Requirments---
 Python3 (3.8.6) - Older versions may work